Litchfield Park Planning & Zoning Commission Needs Your Input!

 Watch the City website https://www.litchfield-park.org for upcoming P&Z and City Council Meetings.
 P&Z usually meets on the first Tuesday of the month, and the Council meets on the Third Wednesday of each month.

-The meeting will likely be held remotely via Zoom with the details published on the City website at:
+The meeting will likely be held remotely via Zoom and in person with the details published on the City website at:

 at least 24 hours before the meeting.
 If you wish to speak publicly at the meeting, please email your request to Mr. Loftus and he will send you the “Request to Speak” form and the meeting details.